RoboCup-SPL/GameController/README.txt

 ########## 2. Executing the Jar ##########

+Double-click GameController2.jar or run

-After executing the target distribute just run java -jar GameController2.jar
+java -jar GameController2.jar [-b <address> | --broadcast <address>]

+If no broadcast address is specified, 255.255.255.255 is used.

 ########## 3. Shortcuts ##########